emberjs/rfcs/text/0000-deprecate-string-based-actions.md

 ## Unresolved questions

 > Can we also deprecate the use of the `actions` hash?
+Can we also deprecate using `this.actions`?